Do You Have Healthy Employee Engagement?

 Executives generally believe that they have addressed the issue of engagement effectively.
-They refer to their monthly company meetings, their Friday pizza lunches, and their standard turnover rate.
+They refer to their monthly company meetings, their Friday happy hours, and their industry average turnover rate.
 Management often thinks this is creating an adequate level of employee satisfaction and will go to any length to defend their ability to engage their employees.

-But then you talk to the employees.
-Based upon surveying over 500,000 employees per year, too many:
+But when we talk to the employees and review data from surveying over 500,000 employees per year, too many employees:

 - Are open to or expect to be working elsewhere within the next year.